 St. Modwen's proposals for the Leegate Shopping Centre

-St. Modwen, the owner of Leegate Shopping Centre, is the UK’s leading regeneration specialist and an expert in urban renewal.
-Over the past five years, St. Modwen has been developing plans to regenerate the Leegate Shopping Centre in consultation with the local community.
+St. Modwen, the owner of Leegate Shopping Centre, is an expert developer and regeneration specialist.
+Over the past five years, St. Modwen has been developing plans to transform the Leegate Shopping Centre in consultation with the local community.

 St. Modwen plans to provide a reinvigorated district centre for Lee Green that caters for local need, provides new housing and serves as a hub for the whole community.